volarixs - applied AI & ML to finance

 Without them, results are misleading.

-With them — and proper diagnostics — you can build robust, regime-aware forecasts. volarixs handles the full windowing process automatically, making every experiment production-grade from the start.
+With them — and proper diagnostics — you can build robust, regime-aware forecasts. volarixs runs the windowing this way by default, so every experiment starts from a leak-resistant, walk-forward baseline rather than a random split.

 Rolling Windows